montoyamoraga/SiguesAhi/README.md

-# are-you-still-here
+# sigues-ahi

 ## About

-"Are you still here?" is an open source project by Aarón Montoya-Moraga, started in September 2020.
+"sigues ahí?" is an open source project by Aarón Montoya-Moraga, started in September 2020.

 This project is a digital instrument to check if institutions still exist, and alert when they don't anymore.